17 ESSENTIAL Florence Duomo Tips to Know Before Visiting

 This is especially important if you are visiting the Brunelleschi Dome and/or the Belltower of Giotto.
 The two sites have well over 400 steps to climb – making it crucial to stay comfy and have closed-toe shoes.

-Where should you have breakfast?
-Ala Grande Café or Shake Café.
-8 minutes away from the Duomo, Ala Grande Caffè is the perfect spot for a hearty breakfast and delicious drinks.
+If you’re looking for a breakfast spot near the Duomo, Ala Grande Caffè is the perfect spot for a hearty breakfast and delicious drinks.
 Here you will find everything from pancakes to omelets and pastries.
-If you prefer smoothies and juices, Shake Café is the perfect place for you!
+If you prefer smoothies and juices, Shake Café is another great place!

 Check out the 10 Best Restaurants in Gluten Free Florence – including GF Schiacciata!😍

-By learning about the Cattedrale di Santa Maria del Fiore before visiting, you will be able to appreciate the wonder that it is even more.
+By learning about the Cattedrale di Santa Maria del Fiore before visiting, you will be able to better appreciate the wonder that it is.
 This cathedral is the third-largest church in the world, and its construction began in the late 13th century.

 Always bring some form of documentation with you.
 For the Florence Duomo Complex, international visitors are required to provide their visa and passport details.